newcleo-dev-team/lbh15/docs/source/learn_more.rst

 purposes, the same goes for any other oxyde formation.
 The Oxygen concentration must then be controlled by supposing the application of an ideal device able to add and subtract Oxygen to/from the lead volume.

-The system enabling this kind of control is depicted in the following figure:
+The system enabling this kind of control is depicted in :numref:`contrschema`.

+.. _contrschema:

 .. figure:: figures/controlSchema.png
   :width: 500
   :align: Center

   Control schema of the Oxygen concentration within the lead volume.

 In detail: